Kron4ek/Wine-Builds/README.md

 ### Staging

 **Staging** builds compiled with Staging patchset.
-Staging contain many patches that are not present in regular (vanilla) Wine.
-It adds new functions to Wine, fixes many bugs and sometimes improves performance.
+Staging contains many patches that are not present in regular (vanilla) Wine, it adds new functions to Wine, fixes many bugs and sometimes improves performance.

 ---